 Volume and Value Distribution Across Price Segments (%)

-Data Source: Arts Economics (2025) with data from Artory
+Data Source: Arts Economics (2026) with data from Artory

 License: The Luxury Playbook Terms of Use

 Market Note: The data reveals significant market stratification in global fine art auctions.
 Lower-priced segments drive transaction volume but contribute minimally to overall value, reflecting broad market accessibility below $5,000.
-Mid-tier segments ($50k-$1m) show balanced proportions between volume and value.
+Mid-tier segments ($50k to $1m) show balanced proportions between volume and value.
 The concentration of value in higher price brackets demonstrates the outsized impact of trophy pieces and masterworks on total auction revenues.
 This pattern reflects typical art market dynamics where blue-chip works by established artists command premium prices while emerging artists and secondary works circulate at lower price points with higher frequency.

 Why Institutions Are Paying Attention